This world desperately needs men and women who can build an emotional connection.

 Labeling increases both the power and duration of your emotional connection.

-9. Spend a Whole Day Together
+11. Spend a Whole Perfect Day Together

 Fundamentals of Deep Connection

 I believe that getting to know the real person behind our masks is the only way to properly communicate and interact with people.

 Because here is the truth about this world:

 Most people are more scared and more lonely than they care to admit.

 And we all long for someone who comes along and cares and listens with empathy and acceptance -or, dare to call it, “with love”-.